namtran3103/T3/Readme.md

 sudo apt install lz4 python3 python3-venv python3-pip
 ```

+This repository was tested using python 3.11.7 but any version >= 3.10 should work.

 Install python requirements:
 First clone this repository and move into the cloned directory.